-Game Room and Bars
+Game Room and Wet Bars

 Basement Game Rooms & Wet Bars Built for Gathering